 The School District has a five-year contract to charter KEYS Grace Academy (the "Academy") through June 30, 2025.
 The School District collects 3 percent of the Academy's state aid as part of the administrative fees.
-Total fees paid for the year ended June 30, 2020 were approximately \$126,000.
+Total fees received for the year ended June 30, 2021 were approximately \$134,000.